The story so far

 Thanks to the amazing charity Chain of Hope our little girl with congenital heart defect was given a place at the Madgi Yacoub Heart Centre in Aswan, Egypt.
 Professer Yacoub and his team successfully completed the major heart procedure and she returned home just before Christmas.
 Read more in our Case Studies page.

-Planning the next medical camp for early 2019.
+Planning the next medical camp for March 2019.